IamYorye/project-plan-it/journals/Gabriel_Svetcos.md

 ## August 30 - Sep 1 2023

-Out of class to deal with moving;
+Out of class to deal with moving; Over the weekend Jaspreet and I worked to add Tailwind to basically all the pages and it looks super good!

 ## Tuesday - August 29, 2023

 Today, I worked on:

-- Navbar and Dashboard
+- Navbar and Dashboard and Moving

 ## Monday - August 28, 2023

 Today, I worked on:

-- Navbar and Dashboard
+- Navbar and Dashboard and Moving

 ## Friday - August 25, 2023